MicroPgrp7/MKEL1123-Group-7-Keyword-Spotting-System/README.md

 ![image](https://user-images.githubusercontent.com/105091269/178198227-280a5138-ace8-4be8-9080-1e8ff15a3cb4.png) <br/>
 ![image](https://user-images.githubusercontent.com/105091269/178195035-a6b3f507-4dba-475e-9a77-fdf84c4ae975.png) <br/>
 The figures above shown project repository cloned in Windows OS and Ubuntu OS successfully respectively.

-#### To build the project, use download nucleo-f446-ei-kws.zip.  <br/>
-The .zip file format of this project (nucleo-f446-ei-kws.zip) also provided inside this repository. <br/>
+**The .zip file format of this project (nucleo-f446-ei-kws.zip) also provided inside this repository and user can extract this file to build the project.** <br/>
 Details of how to initialize Git in Windows OS can refer to reference links (No.6).